<Home/Articles/Go off the beaten track in Malawi

 Livingstonia town

-More than 400 miles north of Malawi’s capital and sat at 900 metres altitude is the missionary station of Livingstonia.
+More than 400 miles north of Malawi’s capital and sat at 900 meters (2,952 feet) altitude is the missionary station of Livingstonia.
 Malawi’s Scottish missionaries had attempted to set up in two other low-lying locations before settling in Livingstonia in 1894, but were defeated by malaria.
 The mission was led for more than fifty years by Dr Robert Law, and the house he lived in is now a small museum.
 What makes this town so appealing is the peace, the colonial brick built architecture, the leafy streets and the spellbinding views down to Lake Malawi.

-NkhataNkhata Bay
+Nkhata Bay

-Pristine white sandy beaches and turquoise water combine at Nkhata Bay to lend a Caribbean flavour to the area.
+Pristine white sandy beaches and turquoise water combine at Nkhata Bay to lend a Caribbean flavor to the area.
 Add in the perennial mouthwatering aroma of fish being grilled over charcoal, the various water-based activities on offer and the overwhelmingly picturesque surroundings, and you have a prime spot to unwind for a few days.
 Pack your snorkel to explore the clear, clean water teeming with fish, kick back and relax.
 It’s what Nkhata Bay is all about.

 Make it happen